Jarlakxen/Scala-Interview-Questions/README.md

   * How do you ensure that the compiler optimizes the tail recursive function?
 * What is function currying?
 * What are implicit parameters?
+* What is and which are the uses of: Enumerators, Enumeratees and Iteratee

 #### Reactive Programming Questions: